MarkStockwellZA/simply-field-servicing/web/README.md

-The front end web app to administer the application
+# simply-field-servicing Web
+A front end using React
+A customizable free software product to manage many kinds of field service work